OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Advanced/Cross-Compile.md

 > Note: Onion is not responsible for any damage or issues caused by using firmware or packages that do not originate from Onion.

-To start, we will need to setup the LEDE build system on your computer, configure it for the Omega, and then build the toolchain.
+To start, we will need to setup the OpenWRT build system on your computer, configure it for the Omega, and then build the toolchain.
 We've had success with this procedure on Ubuntu Linux, we strongly recommend following suit.
 Use a virtual machine if you don't have a native installation.

-Our guide is loosely based on LEDE's own [build system installation instructions](https://lede-project.org/docs/guide-developer/install-buildsystem), check their instructions out if something is unclear.
+Our guide is loosely based on OpenWRT's own [build system installation instructions](https://openwrt.org/docs/guide-developer/build-system/start), check their instructions out if something is unclear.

 #### System Setup

-The LEDE build system requires quite a few packages, in your Linux environment, run the following command:
+The OpenWRT build system requires quite a few packages, in your Linux environment, run the following command:

 ```
 sudo apt-get install -y git wget subversion build-essential libncurses5-dev zlib1g-dev gawk flex quilt git-core unzip libssl-dev python-dev python-pip libxml-parser-perl